Charlie Cooper (actor)

-Charlie Cooper is an English actor, comedian and writer, known for his role as Lee "Kurtan" Mucklowe in the BBC Three series This Country, which he co-created and co-wrote alongside his older sister, Daisy May Cooper.
+Charlie Cooper (born 16 June 1989) is an English actor, comedian and writer, known for his role as Lee "Kurtan" Mucklowe in the BBC Three series This Country, which he co-created and co-wrote alongside his older sister, Daisy May Cooper.

 Early life and education

 Charlie Cooper and his sister Daisy May Cooper were brought up in Cirencester, Gloucestershire.
 They used to make films using their mother's camcorder.

 They both returned to their childhood home, where they shared a room, and worked night shifts as office cleaners whilst creating scripts for This Country.